 Recognising the problem is the first step in getting help for addiction.
 No one can force another person to undergo treatment for a problem they don’t believe they have.

-Don’t go cold turkey.
 It might seem easier to just stop taking drugs and to manage withdrawal on your own, but this is actually the most difficult way to go about it.
+It can also be physically dangerous, depending on the drug and level of addiction.
 If you don’t feel comfortable talking to a health professional, start with a trusted friend or family member.

 If you're looking for more info on individual types of drugs, check out Your Room's A-Z of Drugs.

 Remember that if you do have a drug problem, the first step in overcoming it is to acknowledge it.
 You'll find plenty of support services that can help you here, and you can filter by type of service and location.